 Next Reality Contributing Writer

-I am a communications professional with more than 16 years of experience in a variety of fields, including technology, manufacturing, construction, and healthcare.
-I reside in the suburbs of Birmingham, Alabama, with my wife Tiffany, my daughter Aria, my son Trent, two dogs, and a cat.
+I am a communications professional with more than 19 years of experience in a variety of fields, including technology, manufacturing, construction, and healthcare.
+I reside in the suburbs of Birmingham, Alabama, with my wife Tiffany, my daughter Aria, my son Trent, a dog, and a cat.
 I consider myself to be a gadget geek.
 I've conned my way into playing bass for several bands.
-Finally, I am a fantasy football/baseball legend.
+Finally, I am a fantasy sports legend.

 I've always been a tinkerer — from taking apart toys as a kid, to working on cars for a living in my 20s.
 Almost compulsively, anytime I come across something new, I have to examine it from all angles and get a thorough understanding of how it works from the inside out.
-As you can imagine, that drive became an obsession when I got my first smartphone, and ever since then, I've been soaking up and exploring everything the mobile industry has to offer.
-I've gained a respectful appreciation for Apple and iOS over the years, but deep down inside, my true love is and probably always will be Android.
+That drive became an obsession when I got my first smartphone, and ever since then, I've been soaking up everything the mobile industry has to offer.
+I've gained a respectful appreciation for Apple and iOS over the years, but deep down, my true love is and probably always will be Android.